Social Studies

 • Each year, during the week that includes September 17, Texas schools honor Celebrate Freedom Week (TEC § 29.907) to highlight the values and ideals on which the United States was founded as well as the sacrifices that were made for freedom in the founding of the country.
 Students learn about the intent, meaning, and importance of the Declaration of Independence and the U.S. Constitution, including the Bill of Rights.
 Students also examine the relationship between the ideas in these documents and subsequent American history.

 • Each year, Americans observe National Hispanic Heritage Month from September 15 to October 15 by celebrating the histories, cultures, and contributions of Americans who trace their heritage to Latin America or Spain.
 The observation started in 1968 as Hispanic Heritage Week under President Lyndon Johnson and was expanded by President Ronald Reagan in 1988 to cover a 30-day period.
-The following websites provide instructional materials, activities, and lessons that can be used to celebrate Hispanic Heritage Month and to support instruction in Ethnic Studies: Mexican American Studies
+The following web page provides resources related to Hispanic Heritage Month.

 • Each year, during February, we celebrate the history and cultural contributions of Black Americans in the United States.
 Students learn about the achievements, perspectives, struggles, and experiences of Black Americans throughout more than 400 years of American history.
-The following websites provide a variety of lessons, activities, and instructional materials that can be used to honor Black History Month and to support instruction in Ethnic Studies: African American Studies and other social studies courses throughout the year.
+The following web page provides resources related to Black History Month.

 The effects of the recent acts of war carried out against the State of Israel and its people by the terrorist organization Hamas are being felt all over the world and in Texas.
 As details of the attacks on Israel and violence in the region are shared daily by news outlets and on social media, it is important to help our students learn about the roots of the conflict and how to report incidents of hate speech and/or acts of violence.
 For optional resources to support lessons and conversations with students about the current conflict, please visit the TEA announcement for Educational Resources on Israeli Conflict for Texas Students.
 Parents and educators should determine which resources, if any, best fit the needs of their families and community.